3 Most Common Ford Maverick Problems Reported by Real Owners

 The new Ford Maverick truck has been everywhere since it hit the market.
 Compact, reasonably priced, and customizable to suit many lifestyles, it is easy to see why people like it.
-These are some of the most common Ford Maverick problems reported by owners to be on the lookout for if you are thinking about acquiring one.
+These are some of the most common Ford Maverick problems reported by owners to be on the lookout for if you are considering acquiring one.
 The National Highway Traffic Safety Administration (NHTSA) has more information on those Ford Maverick issues and any current recalls.

 Is the Ford Maverick reliable?

 Even if the Ford Maverick has problems, it is still a reliable new vehicle.
 For the most part, modern vehicles are more reliable than older ones.
 Ford has been building cars, trucks, and sport utility vehicles for a long time.
-With that said, some owners have reported a problem with the electrical system resulting in a loss of power.
+With that said some owners have reported a problem with the electrical system resulting in a loss of power.

 Another one of the most common Ford Maverick problems is an issue with the airbag with NHTSA campaign number 22V594000.
-Some drivers went in to fix the airbags after being alerted of the case, but the part was unavailable.
+After being alerted of the case, some drivers went in to fix the airbags, but the part was unavailable.
 Ford instructed owners that the part could take a few months before the problem could be remedied.
+There seem to be more issues related to the hybrid engine than the other option.
+Some owners report shaking, vibrating, or trembling when switching from gasoline to hybrid powertrain.

 The most common Ford Maverick problems like this blue version